 Once you’ve had a chance to try out plugins, you may want to make one of your own.
 To learn how, visit the create plugins doc.

 # Get help

-Netlify Build Plugins are created by developers at Netlify and in the community.
+Netlify Build Plugins are created by our partners and developers at Netlify and in the community.
 If you need help with a plugin, contact the plugin author by submitting an issue on the plugin repository.
 For plugins in the Netlify UI, you can find a link to the plugin issues under the Options menu for the plugin listing.
 If a plugin author doesn’t respond to an issue within a week, you can request deactivation of the plugin from the Netlify UI.